What is Art History?

 - Global post-modern and contemporary art.

 These courses comprise a mixture of lectures and small group seminars.

 In their final year students select up to two topics dealing with the art-historical issues at a more specialised level.
 Where possible, these include the opportunity to study primary sources and particular emphasis is placed on personal observation and interpretation of original works of art and architecture.

-Examples of special subject topics include: Art and Architecture in Late Medieval Ireland, Architecture beyond the Canon, Early Modern Portraiture, Gender, Art and Identity, Painting in Ireland and Britain c1800-1900, Art, Design and Nature 1930's to the present.
+Examples of special subject topics include: Art and Architecture in Late Medieval Ireland; Architecture beyond the Canon,; Early Modern Portraiture; Gender, Art and Identity; Painting in Ireland and Britain c1800-1900; and Art, Design and Nature 1930's to the present.

 Assessment is by coursework, examinations and a Capstone research project.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details.

 Click here for further information on modules/subject.